czan/wingman/README.md

 4. throw an exception, which will be thrown as the result of the `with-handler-fn` form

 Conceptually, options `1` and `2` process the error without unwinding the stack, and options `3` and `4` unwind the stack up until the handler.

-If `handler` is invoked, the dynamic var context will be set to be as similar as possible to the dynamic context when `with-hander-fn` is called.
-This simulates the fact that the handler conceptually executes at a point much further up the call stack.

-Any dynamic state captured in things other than vars (e.g. `ThreadLocal`s, open files, mutexes) will be in the state of the `with-restarts` execution nearest to the thrown exception.

 ## License